 By: Michael Rose

-There are risks, rewards, and pitfalls when deciding whether a case should be tried in front of a jury or settled.
+There are risks, rewards, and pitfalls when deciding whether putting your case before a jury is a better choice than settling.
 Risks are found in the unpredictability of a jury.
 Rewards can include a jury verdict that exceeds the settlement offer.
-Pitfalls can include lawyers and clients losing objectivity with their case and becoming blind to faults.
-It’s for these reasons that an objective evaluation of the full case is vital before making a decision to take the case before a jury.
+Pitfalls can include lawyers and clients losing objectivity with their cases and becoming blind to faults.
+For these reasons, an objective evaluation of the full case is vital before deciding to take the case before a jury.

-If we flip the story so that a $1 million case has a $100,000 settlement offer, then it might begin to make more sense to allow a jury to decide.
-It all boils down to how strong the case is and the risk tolerance of the client.
+If we flip the story so that a $1 million case has a $100,000 settlement offer, it might begin to make more sense to allow a jury to decide.
+It all boils down to how strong the case is and the client’s risk tolerance.
 If you believe the chances of winning the case and receiving the full $1 million are over 90%, then this is a good risk for a client.
-If the chances of winning the same case are 10% or under, then it’s a very different story.
+If the chances of winning the same case are 10% or under, it’s a very different story.
 Next, and you must ask this regardless of the chances of winning, would a $100,000 settlement help the client?
-Or would the unfavorable chances at a positive jury verdict be in the best interest of the client?
+Or would the unfavorable chances of a positive jury verdict be in the client’s best interest?

 In short, each situation is different.
 A jury can be difficult to predict, but a well-educated attorney and client are far more likely to reach a positive outcome.